 There are legitimate reasons this dessert beats what you buy at your local Dairy Queen.
 Reason one is there's no waiting in line!
-Most importantly, though, DQ soft serve can't be called ice cream because the amount of butterfat is too low.
+Most importantly, though, DQ soft serve can't be called ice cream because the butterfat content is too low.

 Let's hear it for butterfat!
 This peanut buster parfait dessert can be made with rich premium ice creams, such as Kemps, Ben and Jerry's, Blue Bunny, or Häagen-Dazs.
 Yes, please!

-It's easy to make ahead, even weeks ahead, and keep it in the freezer until you are ready to serve it.
+It's easy to make ahead, even weeks in advance, and keep it in the freezer until you are ready to serve.
 It cuts into tidy squares, and a pan can easily serve 16 people!

 Begin by crushing a regular-size package of chocolate sandwich cookies.
 Melt 1/4 cup of butter, mix it with the cookie crumbs, press them into a 13" by 9" pan, and freeze until firm.
 A food processor makes this very easy, but you can also do it in a zipper food storage bag with a rolling pin.